amgarrett09/ji-resource/README.md

 JI Resource will provided lessons with periodic quizzes to help users internalize the information.
 Ideally, lessons will contain both visuals and audio to help convey the material.

-Eventually, I want to incorporate authentication to allow the app to track the users' progress, but this will come after the basic functions of the app are already working fairly smootly.
+Eventually, I want to incorporate authentication to allow the app to track the users' progress, but this will come after the basic functions of the app are already working fairly smoothly.

 ## Technologies used